-There is a general misconception adults have when discussing death with their children.
+There is a general misconception adults have when discussing death with their children and knowing how to talk to kids about loss.
 They either think that children don’t understand death or it’s harmful to discuss death with them and that children should be shielded from this concept.
 Although this mindset comes from a good place, it goes against the natural resilience that children have.

 But there are healthy ways to talk to children about loss, and resources to guide you.
 We’ve covered books for kids that cover the big questions, but if you’re facing discussions specifically about loss, then you might benefit from the advice of an expert.

 “If discussions about death with children are avoided, it sends the message that death should be feared instead of being a part of life,” says Kerrie Noonan, Clinical Psychologist and Director of The GroundSwell Project.

 “It is crucial for parents and guardians to be informed and able to talk about death with their kids.
 It is all about trust and honesty – parents make sure children can come to them to talk about anything.
 The topic of death is no different than talking about sex, bullying and mental health,” says Kerrie.

 Kerrie shares the top five tips parents and guardians should implement when it comes to talking to children about death.